olgierdh/nova_engine_2_vulkan/PITCHME.md

 Pros ( OpenGL like approach )
 @ul[list-square-bullets](false)
 - We will not have to rewrite most of the renderer
+- OpenGL version will work as it has before
+- We will be able to add Vulkan gradually
 @ulend
 @snapend